Summary of our Family Handbook

 We look forward to working in partnership with you and your children, and we hope that the preschool experience is a rewarding one for both you and your child.

-The Preschool caters for 24 children per day, taught by two university trained Early Childhood Teachers and a qualified educator who assists with the daily routine and supervision.
+The Preschool caters for 26 children (Mon-Wed) and 24 children (Thursday-Friday), taught by one university-trained Early Childhood Teacher, Monday to Wednesday, and two ECT’s on Thursdays and Fridays.
+We have a qualified educator who assists with the daily routine and supervision.

 All trained educators have current first aid certificates and regularly attend in-service training to maintain our preschool’s level of excellence.
 All educators undergo appropriate probity checks to ensure that they are not Prohibited Persons as described in the Child Protection Prohibited Employment Act 1998.

-Director & Nominated Supervisor B.Ed (ECE) - Tues/Wed/Thurs
+Director & Nominated Supervisor B.Ed (ECE) - Monday/Tues/Wed (Office/Programming Days)- Tuesday the Director works from home.
+Thursday/Friday (Teaching days)

 Teacher B. Ed (EC) – Full time